DEA Seizure of Cash at the Airport

 Attorney Leslie Sammis in Tampa, FL, is particularly experienced in fighting the seizure of cash by DEA agents at airports throughout the county.
 In some cases, Ms. Sammis teams up with other local attorneys in the jurisdiction where the money was seized.

-We also represent clients after a seizure for forfeiture at an Amtrak train station or bus station.
+We also represent clients after a seizure for forfeiture at an Amtrak train station, bus station, on the roadway, or from a bank account or cryptocurrency trading platform.

-The asset forfeiture attorneys in Tampa, FL, at Sammis Law Firm also represent clients in cases involving the Florida Contraband Forfeiture Act in forfeitures proceedings in state court.
+The asset forfeiture attorneys at Sammis Law Firm in Tampa, FL, also represent clients in cases involving the Florida Contraband Forfeiture Act in proceedings in state court.

 Contact us to learn more about the authority for forfeitures under state or federal law, important defenses that apply, and the best way to fight for the immediate return of your property.